 There are so many possibilities for this condition that determining a cause for chronic vomiting may take some time.
-You will need to cooperate with your veterinarian in trying to pinpoint if there is anything related to your cat’s background or habits that might account for it.
+You will need to help your veterinarian in trying to pinpoint if there is anything related to your cat’s background or habits that might account for it.

-If your cat is retching, and heaving from the belly, it is probably vomiting.
+If your cat is retching and heaving from the belly, he is probably vomiting.
 The food that is in the vomit will be partially digested and somewhat liquid.
-A yellow fluid called bile will normally be present along with the expelled stomach contents.
+A yellow fluid called bile will normally be present, along with the expelled stomach contents.

-If the cat is regurgitating, it will lower its head and the food will be expelled without a lot of effort.
-The food will be undigested and probably will be tubular in shape, more often solid and covered with slimy mucus than not.
+If the cat is regurgitating, he will lower his head, and the food will be expelled without a lot of effort.
+The food will be undigested and probably tubular in shape, often solid and covered with slimy mucus.

-Your cat may try to re-eat the regurgitated food.
-It is a good idea to keep a sample of the expelled content, so that when you take your cat to see the veterinarian, an examination can be made to determine whether the material is vomit or regurgitation, and what might be present in the contents.
+Your cat may try to eat the regurgitated food.
+It is a good idea to keep a sample of the expelled content so that when you take your cat to see the veterinarian, they can examine the material to find what might be present in the contents.

-Your veterinarian will need to know about your cat’s activities, habits, and surrounding environment, as well as what medicines your pet may be taking.
-Factors that are significant and must be followed-up on immediately are instances when the vomit has granule-like granules in it (may appear like coffee grounds).
+Your veterinarian will need to know about your cat’s activities, habits and surrounding environment, as well as which medicines your pet may be taking.
+Factors that are significant and must be followed up on immediately are, for example, instances when the vomit has dark granules in it that may look like coffee grounds.
 These granules are indicative of blood being present in the vomit.
 Fresh blood in the vomit will often indicate stomach ulcers or cancer.

 Your veterinarian may recommend bloodwork and a urine test as part of your cat’s diagnosis.
 These tests help narrow the list of potential causes of your cat’s vomiting.
 X-rays and an abdominal ultrasound may be required to diagnose the cause of your cat’s vomiting and choose the correct treatment.